thunderbird89/esf/stories/story-shade-of-gray.md

 She grabbed another file, reading from a different section.

 > "Here's the financial analysis: 'Account records obtained from Banco de Panama via MLAT request show wire transfers totaling $47,000 between subject accounts.'
-The MLAT request is dated October ninth.
+The MLAT request is dated March 22.
 The investigation opened on the seventh.
 There's no way they got responses from Panama in forty-eight hours.
 Those requests take weeks."

 > "Parallel construction," Marcus said quietly.
 "They got tips from somewhere, then verified through legal means."